anohbajhd/anohbajhd.github.io/content/posts/multithread.md

 - Its own **stack** (for storing variables and function calls)
 - Access to the **shared heap memory** (common data area)

-The system’s thread scheduler decides how and when threads run, sometimes switching between them rapidly — this is called **context switching**.
+The system’s thread scheduler decides how and when threads run, sometimes switching between them rapidly, this is called **context switching**.

 ---

 ## Where Do We Use Multithreading?

--  **Games**: Audio, rendering, physics — all handled by separate threads.
+-  **Games**: Audio, rendering, physics, all handled by separate threads.
 -  **Web servers**: Manage thousands of user requests at once.
 -  **Image editors**: Apply filters to different image parts in parallel.
 -  **Downloaders**: Download file segments simultaneously.